Location - Hinchinbrook Island National Park, Queensland, Australia

 At the summit of Mount Diamantina is Diamantina Rock.
 Although it is called one rock, it actually consists of two large boulders – the North and South Rocks.
 They look like they used to be one large boulder that was split in half, creating a large gap between them.
 In between these two boulders are three canisters containing log books.

 There are several rumours about people climbing the boulders.
 Although tempting, don't expect to free climb either of these without protection (e.g., ropes).
 Most people jug (jumar or prusik) up a rope that they have thrown over one of the boulders.
 In theory, an extremely tall and skilled person could climb the "chimney" between the two boulders, but there are no features in the rocks for placing protection, thus making it extremely dangerous.
 Rumour has it that the North Rock, the smaller of the two boulders, was free-climbed by a group boys from Ingham in the late 1970s.
 It was thought that they climbed using both the rock and a nearby tree.
 Even if this rumour was true, that tree does not exist anymore and there aren't any significant trees on this mountain top, only small shrubs.
 The climb up the North Rock has since been attempted at least one other time, but due to a general lack of fall protection, the climbers allegedly bailed.
-The first documented free ascent of the North Rock was recently by Madoc Sheehan and Luen Warneke.
+The first documented free ascent of the North Rock was by Madoc Sheehan and Luen Warneke in 2018.
 Alan Simet is rumoured to be the first to ascend the South Rock.
 He did so by throwing a rope over the top and jugging to the summit.